Son arrested in developer's mysterious dog leash death

 Police said Friday that 16-year-old Alexander Bishop has been charged with murder in the April 2018 death of 60-year-old William Bishop of Durham.
 The teen will be prosecuted as an adult in the death of Bishop, who had developed prominent real estate projects in Florida.

-Bishop's 16-year-old son had told authorities he found his father in the basement of their home with a dog leash around his neck.
-The father died three days later, and an autopsy found he had been strangled.
+Bishop's 16-year-old son had told authorities he found his father in the basement of their home with a dog leash around his neck, unresponsive.
+The father died three days later in a hospital, and an autopsy found he had been strangled.

 Alexander Bishop's attorney, Daniel Meier, didn't immediately respond to messages seeking comment.